 (1) Planning Guide Revision Requests (PGRRs) shall be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website.
-ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the PGRR.
+Excluding ERCOT-sponsored PGRRs, ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the PGRR.

-- (2) The PGRR shall include the following information: - (a) Description of requested revision and reason for suggested change; - (b) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (c) Impact Analysis (applicable only for a PGRR submitted by ERCOT); - (d) List of affected Planning Guide sections and subsections; - (e) General administrative information (organization, contact name, etc.); and - (f) Suggested language for requested revision. - (3) ERCOT shall evaluate the PGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the PGRR is incomplete, including the reasons for such status.
+- (2) The PGRR shall include the following information: - (a) Description of requested revision and reason for suggested change; - (b) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (c) List of affected Planning Guide sections and subsections; - (d) General administrative information (organization, contact name, etc.); and - (e) Suggested language for requested revision. - (3) ERCOT shall evaluate the PGRR for completeness and shall notify the submitter, within five Business Days of receipt, if the PGRR is incomplete, including the reasons for such status.
 ERCOT may provide information to the submitter that will correct the PGRR and render it complete.
 An incomplete PGRR shall not receive further consideration until it is completed.
-In order to pursue the PGRR, a submitter must submit a completed version of the PGRR. - (4) If a submitted PGRR is complete or once a PGRR is completed, ERCOT shall post the PGRR on the ERCOT website and distribute to the Planning Working Group (PLWG) within three Business Days.
+In order to pursue the PGRR, a submitter must submit a completed version of the PGRR. - (4) If a submitted PGRR is complete or upon completion of a PGRR, ERCOT shall post the PGRR on the ERCOT website and distribute to the Planning Working Group (PLWG) within three Business Days. - (5) For any ERCOT-sponsored PGRR, ERCOT shall also post an initial Impact Analysis on the ERCOT website, and distribute it to PLWG.
+The initial Impact Analysis will provide PLWG with guidance as to potential ERCOT computer systems, operations, or business functions that could be affected by the submitted PGRR.